 I was in Japan for three reasons:

-to put the finishing touches on my two nearly sold-out executive Japan Study Trips trips in May and October that year,
+- to put the finishing touches on my two nearly sold-out executive Japan Study Trips trips in May and October that year,

-to meet with my friend and mentor Isao Yoshino to take a photo to grace the cover of our forthcoming book Learning to Lead, Leading to Learn, and
+- to meet with my friend and mentor Isao Yoshino to take a photo to grace the cover of our forthcoming book Learning to Lead, Leading to Learn, and

-to catch up with friends and colleagues that Iâd cultivated relationships with in the preceding five years.
+- to catch up with friends and colleagues that Iâd cultivated relationships with in the preceding five years.

 And, of course, to soak up the amazing culture and eat delicious food!

-I thought that that January 2020 trip was going to be the first of at least two more visits to Japan that year, and that Mr. Yoshino and I would also see each other in Europe and North America on our planning book launch tour.
+I thought that January 2020 trip was going to be the first of at least two more visits to Japan that year, and that Mr. Yoshino and I would also see each other in Europe and North America on our planning book launch tour.

 My Japan Study Trip partner Mami-san and I made our own darumas, filling in the eye for a successful May 2020 trip.
 “Fall down seven times, get up eight” – my daruma awaits his eye to be filled in!